frcdesign/FRCDesign.org/docs/learning-course/stage2/2C/friction.md

 ### Reference Design

-The reference design utilizes 7/8" ID bushings for the arm pivot to match the 7/8" OD tube axle.
-Bushings for 3/4" and 7/8" tube are commonly available with ODs of 1.125" to fit COTS sprockets.
-Bushings are generally well suited for applications with low speeds and high loads, such as arm pivots.
+This reference design uses 7/8" ID, 1.125" OD Bushings for its pivot.
+This design is intended to handle a high load, which was why 7/8" tube was chosen for the pivot axle.
+Its larger OD gives it more strength than 1/2" hex or 3/4" tube, but while keeping a much lower profile than an extruded spline shaft.
+The bushing having a 1.125" OD makes it compatible with the 1.125" bore found on most COTS plate sprockets.

 <br>